fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

 Connecting Listeners
 --------------------

-Obviously, you need to connect some listeners to the dispatcher to make it useful.
+Obviously, you need to connect some listeners to the dispatcher before it can be useful.
 A call to the dispatcher `connect()` method associates a PHP callable to an event.

 The `connect()` method takes two arguments: